Spring cleaning: Other seasonal cleaning

+In southern China regions including Canton and Hong Kong, traditional customs of lunar new year include cleaning on the 28th day of the 12th month of the year.
+Deep cleaning also symbolizes warding off bad luck from the previous year and reserving space for "prosperity" that will come along with the new year.

-Among Neo-Pagans, biannual equinox cleanings are sometimes performed at the onset of spring and autumn, to symbolize beginning a new cycle with a clean spiritual slate.
+Among Neo-Pagans, biannual equinox cleanings are sometimes performed at the onset of spring and autumn, to symbolize beginning of a new cycle with a clean spiritual slate.

-"Diwali ki safai" in most parts of India is traditionally done a couple of days (or weeks) before the festival of Diwali.
+"Diwali ki safai" or Diwali-cleaning in most parts of India is traditionally done a couple of days (or weeks) before the festival of Diwali.
+It is a tradition that involves cleaning and organizing one's home before the festival to remove negativity and welcome positivity.
+It's also believed that a clean home will be blessed by Goddess Lakshmi.